PatrickCoakley23/Angels_Breath/README.md

 ---
 ### Shopping Cart / Profile / Order page / Checkout page / Authentication pages
 for the Shopping Cart / Profile / Order page / Checkout page / Authentication pages i decided to keep a clean tidy design.
-The background for all these pages are white and are paired with black font, borders and buttons.
+The background for all these pages is white and is paired with black font, borders and buttons.

-I felt if i carried on with the same colour theme as i did for the whiskey pages, they may not be as easy to read as the clean white background.
+I felt if i carried on with the same colour theme as i did for the whiskey pages, it may not be as easy to read as the clean white background.

 These pages involve the user either inputting or receiving information which is key to the order transactions, so i tried to keep the medium of passing information as neat as possible with no clutter.